josephsenior/Grinta-Agent/tests/e2e/README.md

 The GitHub token configuration test (`test_github_token_configuration`) performs the following steps:

-1. Navigates to the OpenHands application
+1. Navigates to the Forge application
 2. Checks if the GitHub token is already configured:
    - If not configured, it navigates to the settings page and configures it
    - If already configured, it verifies the repository selection is available